From the front steps of Milk Studios in Hollywood, you’d think the apocalypse was coming.

 McAdams used Chanel Illusion d’Ombré Long Wear Luminous Eyeshadow in 112 Iridescent ($36) on Meester’s eyes and Nars Matte Multiple in Exumas ($39) on her eyes, lips, and cheeks.

 To Meester, staying in supermodel shape is simply not worth the stress.
 (Of course, she conveniently looks to be in supermodel shape.)
-The actress is 30 years old now, married, and the mother of a new baby—having a flawless diet is nowhere near her top priority.
+The actress is 30 years old now, married, and the mother of a new baby—sticking to a diet is nowhere near her top priority.
 “To get through the day, I usually need to give myself little treats,” she reveals.
 “So I’ll eat chocolate, or I’ll drink coffee.
 When I go to bed, I’m excited about coffee in the morning.”
 (For those interested, Meester takes hers with a drop of raw milk and heavy whipping cream.)

-Telling a familiar story, Meester says her diet usually starts out on a healthy note: “A lot of kale, spinach, and greens in the morning … smoothies with protein powders, flax, and chia seeds.”
+Telling a familiar story, Meester says her day usually starts out on a healthy note: “A lot of kale, spinach, and greens in the morning … smoothies with protein powders, flax, and chia seeds.”
 But by midafternoon, the coffee and sugar cravings creep in, especially now that she’s busy working on her show.
 “When I’m in a hurry, I’ll just eat a bagel with cream cheese, and maybe a slice of pizza, and then I’ll have pasta.
 Just a lot of bread,” she says.
 “Generally I do eat plenty of organic, fresh food, but if I’m out at a restaurant, I’ll always get dessert.”
 Meester takes another sip of her coffee and smiles.
 Fit as she looks, I believe her.

 Meester’s fitness habits are equally relaxed.
 She used to do Pilates regularly, but she hated it.
 Now, she has a trainer who comes to her house once a week.
 “It’s something that I know I can stick to because I don’t dread it,” she says.
 Unlike other celebrities or even many of Meester’s past characters—women who tend to push themselves (and others) to extremes—the real-life Meester possesses a natural appetite for balance.
 “Like I said,” she reminds me, “I like to be comfortable.”